buildwithgrove/docs/docs/mantle-api/intro.md

 sidebar_label: Introduction
 ---

-# Metis
+# Mantle

-Metis is a Layer 2 Ethereum scaling solution aiming to make building Decentralized Autonomous Companies (DACs) easy and cheap.
-By leveraging the Metis supported methods, developers can harness this scalable infrastructure with actions such as querying balances, executing transactions, and interacting with smart contracts on the Metis network.
+Mantle Network is an EVM-compatible scaling solution for Ethereum.
+It is designed such that all contracts and tools running on Ethereum can operate on the Mantle Network with minimal modifications.
+Mantle is built as a rollup with modular architecture and modular data availability.

 ---